amitk-abk/Learnings/Scala_Basics_and_Beyond.md

 - specifically scala puts all the traits in a line and resolves calls to ***super*** while going from right to left along the line.
 - which means that the order you define traits in a class definition is important.
 - The ***super*** calls in trait are dynamically bound.
+- When you instantiate a class with *new*, Scala takes the class, and all of its inherited classes and traits, and puts them in a *single, linear order*.
+Then, whenever you call *super* inside one of those classes, the invoked method is the next one up the chain.
+If all of the methods but the last call super, the net result is stackable behavior.

 A trait can ***extend*** another class, which means it declares that class as it's ***superclass*** (superclass to the trait).
 This declaration means that, this trait can only be mixed into a class that also ***extends*** the ***same class***.